0bmxa/AppleHeaderDocs/README.md

 ## Known issues
-* A lot of Frameworks are empty, appledoc fails to generate docs here
+* A lot of Frameworks are empty, because appledoc fails to generate docs
-* Only generates docs for MacOS SDK frameworks for now
+* Only docs for MacOS SDK frameworks are generated
+* Docs from frameworks inside frameworks are merged with the parent framework (or not generated at all?)
+* Each framework documentation has it's own (appledoc theme) JS/CSS files.
+Those could be consolidated somehow
 * …